What is a college theme?

 Why was Transformation selected?

 Revealing the theme to the campus, students, and community is the first of many steps.
-Together we will explore this theme as it guides the college's work over the next five years as we implement the Academic Plan and other college initiatives, such as ctcLink.
+Together we will explore this theme as it guides the college's work around Guided Pathways, the Academic Plan, ctcLink, and other college initiatives over the next five years.

 How can I get involved?